scality/actions/actions-cleanup-openstack-vms/readme.md

 # Overview

-This action is made to delete VMs that are older than a certain period of time in an OpenStack cluster.
+This action is made to delete VMs that are older than a certain number of hours in an OpenStack cluster.

 # Example